department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/edu-direct-deposit/design/usability-testing/dd-edu-convo-guide.md

 ### Task 2 / Change direct deposit info / 10 minutes
 User changes the direct deposit info to a "new" savings account.
 - Let's say you moved and you had a new savings account. **Update the information for your educational payments.**
-- How can you be sure of the account and routing numbers?
-- How often do you expect you'd need to update your info?
+- How often have you updated your info?
 - If this were real information, what would expect to happen after you updated?
+How long do you think that would take?

 #### Things to look for:
 - Do users immediately use the correct edit function (education)?